 Sep9

-15:15 Peter said Explain the parable to us.
+15:15 Peter (Peter being the mouthpiece for the other disciples was merely saying what they were all thinking, he just says it out loud.(New) said Explain the parable to us.
+(Peter had taken what was simple and straightforward and turned into some complicated parable hard to understand.
+Reveals how only through Christ Jesus can we unlearn false teaching and views.)
 16 “Are you still so dull?”
 (The reason they were slow to understand, is not that they were country pumpkins who just didn’t get it.
 After all they wrote most of the New Testament.
 But rather it contradicted their strongly held beliefs and all they were taught.-(New) Jesus asked them.
 17″Don’t you see that whatever enters the mouth goes into the stomach (digestive system-(New) and then out of the body?
 (Cast out in the drought?-K.J.V.)
 18 But the things that come out of the mouth come from the heart and these make a man ‘unclean’.
+(For additional Expository Notes see Book)

-“Gives comfort in knowing when we’re slow to understand stuff in the bible, Jesus’ own disciples didn’t get it right away either.” ⇒ Think about it, these disciples were the real deal.
+“Gives comfort were in good company when slow to understand, Jesus’ own disciples didn’t get it right away either.” ⇒ Think about it, these disciples were the real deal.
 They have been following Jesus for a bit now at this time.
 They’d seen Him do some things that only God can do.
 Heal the sick, feed the masses, calm storms, cast out demons, and forgive sins.
 Yet they were still growing spiritually.
 They’d hadn’t arrived, they we’re still in need of hearing, understanding, and trusting in Christ.
 So again, this is something that should be encouraging to us.
-We’re not going to get all at once either, that there’s still a lot of growing, and that’s okay.
+We’re not going to get it all at once either, that there’s still a lot of growing, and that’s okay.
 There’s room for mistakes and room for growing in our life’s as well.

-“Teaches the need for dogged devotion in going deeper into God’s Word.
-(It’s in the wrestling, struggling and trying where grace and learning occurs.)” ⇒ Whatever missteps the disciples make in their journey to understand Jesus’ teaching, their dogged determination and devotion to Him is something we should all emulate.
+“Teaches how a upright heart and willing mind will go to Jesus for answers, instructions, and greater understanding” ⇒ .
+Did you know we can always go to God for further clarification for the things we don’t understand.
+When we come up against the hard parts of God’s word the first place we need to go to is the Lord to help make it clear to us.
+(This does not mean were to be anti-teacher or anti-study, but were to look to God first for insight and understanding.
+Whatever missteps the disciples make in their journey to understand Jesus’ teaching, their dogged determination and devotion in going to Jesus for clarification and understanding is something we should all emulate.
 Going to church and hearing the preaching with the “crowd” is a good starting point, but church attendance doesn’t make a disciple.
 We need quieter settings and smaller groups to really understand God’s Word.
 That may include a Bible study, a private meeting with the pastor, or individual study time with prayer and a commentary such as “Matthew Life Application Commentary”.
 (Much of what you’re doing right now!)

 Additional Notes & Applications